Utilities functions

 Calculate the optimum threshold for binary modulation formats.

-Estimation of the shortest interval containing percent of the samples in 'data'.
+Estimation of the shortest interval of x values, containing {percent}% of the samples in 'x'.

 opticomlib.utils.dec2bin(num: int, digits: int = 8)[source]